 ServicesThere are no services whatsoever along the roughly 90 miles of paved and dirt road between I-15 and the trailhead, so you should stock up with fuel and food before you leave.
-(As you head out of Las Vegas on I-15, the last gas is a Love's truck stop at the junction of I-15 and US-93.
+As you head out of Las Vegas on I-15, the last gas is a Love's truck stop at the junction of I-15 and US-93.
 Be sure to fill up!
 Basic services like gas and food are available in Alamo about 10 miles north of the turnoff to the trailhead on US-93.

 Maps and Information SourcesTikaboo peak is shown on the Badger Spring, NV 7.5 Minute topographic map.

 The peak was first described in the Area 51 Viewer's Guide by Glenn Campbell.
-(Still available from him
+(Now available as a free PDF.)

 - Google Search for Tikaboo - You should find lots of trip reports here